 DOH-Seminole Offers Free Hepatitis A Vaccines

-Sanford, Fla. - Although anyone can get hepatitis A, some people are at higher risk, such as; people with direct contact with someone who has hepatitis A, men who have sexual contact with men, people who use drugs, and people who are experiencing homelessness.
+Sanford, Fla. - Although anyone can get hepatitis A, certain groups of people are at higher risk, such as: people with direct contact with someone who has hepatitis A, men who have sexual contact with men, people who use drugs, and people who are experiencing homelessness.
 The Florida Department of Health in Seminole County (DOH-Seminole) is collaborating closely with community partners to raise hepatitis A awareness and encourage vaccination.
-Free hepatitis A vaccinations are being offered to high-risk individuals at different sites throughout the county and are also available through the Hepatitis Prevention Program at DOH-Seminole.
+Free hepatitis A vaccinations will be offered to high-risk individuals at different sites throughout the county and are also available through the Hepatitis Prevention Program at DOHSeminole.
 Please call the health department at 407-665-3243 to see if you qualify for free vaccine.
 The upcoming hepatitis A vaccine events are:

 Hepatitis A infection is a vaccine-preventable illness.
 The primary mode of hepatitis A virus transmission in the United States is typically person-to-person through the fecal-oral route.
 The best way to prevent hepatitis A infection is through vaccination with the hepatitis A vaccine.
 Additionally, practicing good hand hygiene-including thoroughly washing hands after using the bathroom, changing diapers, and before preparing or eating food-plays an important role in preventing the spread of hepatitis A.

 What is Hepatitis A?

 Hepatitis A is a highly contagious disease that attacks the liver.
 People infected with hepatitis A are most contagious from two weeks before onset of symptoms to one week afterwards.
 Not everyone who is infected will have all the symptoms.
 Symptoms usually start within 28 days of exposure to the virus with a range of 15-50 days.
 Symptoms can include:

 - Jaundice (yellowing skin and whites of eyes)